MicrosoftDocs/cpp-docs/docs/sanitizers/asan-offline-crash-dumps.md

 Consider three machines: A, B, and C. Build are done on machine B, tests are run on machine C and then you analyze failures on machine A. The errors are reported against source line and column numbers in your source code.
 The call stack is displayed with a set of symbols in the PDB file produced from that [exact version of source code](#Source-and-symbols).

-The following steps are for local or distributed scenarios that lead to creating a .dmp file and viewing that [Address Sanitizer dump file](#View-AddressSanitizer-.dmp-files), off-line.
+The following steps are for local or distributed scenarios that lead to creating a .dmp file and viewing that [AddressSanitizer dump file](#View-AddressSanitizer-.dmp-files), off-line.

 ### Steps - locally produced .dmp